bagustris/disertasi-ser/README.md

 # PhD Resources
 I pursue my PhD in theme of speech emotion recognition.
 I used two information/features: acoustic and text feature.
 Here are list of resources I used in my research.
-I keep to make this list as simple as I can to focus on tbe most important materials only.
+I keep to make this list as simple as I can to focus on the most important materials only.

 ## Deep Learning
 - [How to build NN from scratch in python](https://towardsdatascience.com/how-to-build-your-own-neural-network-from-scratch-in-python-68998a08e4f6)